 Rural Libraries Queensland and Indigenous Knowledge Centre networks

 If you are constantly on the move, value-adding to your day is easy.
 Access your favourite eresources the streamlined way, via their dedicated mobile apps.
-There are mobile apps available from many of your favourite eresource vendors, including Borrowbox, Freegal, and OverDrive.
+There are mobile apps available from many of your favourite eresource vendors, including Borrowbox, Freegal, LinkedIn Learning for Library, and OverDrive.
 See the guide below to get started.

 How to guide - ready to print